nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Aspect: How can we showcase the data while preventing users from editing directly:**

-* We decided that showing a copy of the text found in `deck.json` will prevent the user from directly editing `deck.json`, and thus prevents any accidental erasure of the deck should the user tamper with it unknowningly
+* We decided that showing a copy of the text found in `deck.json` will prevent the user from directly editing `deck.json`, and thus prevents any accidental erasure of the deck should the user tamper with it unknowningly.

 Given below is an example usage of the Export Feature.

-Step 1: User generates cards according to their needs and produced a deck for revision
+1. User generates cards according to their needs and produced a deck for revision

-Step 2: User wishes to share their deck with peers or online, and needs a fixed format to be used across all lesSON applications
+2. User wishes to share their deck with peers or online, and needs a fixed format to be used across all lesSON applications

-Step 3: User navigates to the menu bar at the top of the screen and presses on it.
+3. User navigates to the menu bar at the top of the screen and presses on it.

-Step 4: The dropdown menu displays the export function, and it produces the text of the `deck.json` to be copied
+4. The dropdown menu displays the export function, and it produces the text of the `deck.json` to be copied

-Step 5: User proceeds to click on the copy data button, and it is copied to the users clipboard
+5. User proceeds to click on the copy data button, and it is copied to the users clipboard

-### Import Functionality
+### Import

 We implemented an import functionality to allow our users to port over their data with ease.
-Similarly to Export, this is not to be mistaken as a **Command** as it is meant to be used before the user decides to use our application for revision purposes.

 The Import button will allow users who have received the text from the Export function to transfer the deck of carss over, thereby effectively importing over the shared deck of cards generated by another user.